"Bring the iconic taste of Olive Garden's baked parmesan shrimp to the comfort of your own home with this spot-on copycat recipe."

 You’d think I was going for a theme here but really I just wanted to spice things up a bit from my usual onslaught of dessert posts.
 I’m also really trying to improve my photograph of meats and pasta – which, ironically, is more challenging than it probably sounds.

 But it’s not like I’m complaining about being surrounded by tasty, delicious food fit for a carnivore.
 My quest to conquer all things cheesy and shiny just means that we’ve spent the past few days eating like kings.
-The Boyfriend has been in an especially good mood lately, so at least it’s not just me enjoying it.
+The Husband has been in an especially good mood lately, so at least it’s not just me enjoying it.

 This recipe is inspired by the Olive Garden dish of the same name, and it’s one of my favorite dishes to order there (you know, when I actually want something other than just bread sticks and alfredo dipping sauce, because I can totally make a meal out of that).

 And I gotta be honest, I love Olive Garden with all my inner fat kid’s heart, so it’s always fun trying to recreate the restaurant experience at home.
 After all, a good copycat recipe means I can be in food heaven while in my pajamas and watching Netflix.

 Which is pretty much my goal in life: good food and Netflix.

 And as far as copycat recipes go, I feel this is the closest I’ve come to hitting the mark for this particular dish.
 I think there will always be something “special” about ordering the authentic dish at Olive Garden (because I mean, it is cooked in the same room as the alfredo and breadsticks – that magic rubs off on everything) but as far as “bringing the taste of the restaurant home” goes, this recipe will do more than enough to calm my cravings.